 It’s not just after Christmas that many of us get down.
 Whenever we have a lot of fun and excitement, it’s hard to get back to our usual lives, especially if those lives aren’t exactly meaningful or thrilling.

 But, post-Christmas depression is unique because with Thanksgiving and Christmas and everything in between there is a lot of celebration, excitement, and even stress.
 Once all that ends, we’re left with a serious void that needs filled.
-It can be a let down and lead to depression.
+And, the reality of Christmas spending and weight gain might have kicked in.
+It can lead to depression.

 However, it doesn’t have to get the best of you.
-Below we explain how to beat post Christmas depression.
+You can beat post Christmas depression.

 Note: If you’re suffering from serious depression, anxiety, or other possible serious mental health disorders, seek professional help.
 This page is designed for those suffering from mild post-holiday depression.